 - Is conductive to learning

 - Is free of illegal acts

 - Show respect for the rights and dignity of others

 High School Equivalency (HSE)

 UNM-Gallup uses the HiSET exam.
-The HiSET exam is available only as a paper-based test.
+The HiSET exam is available in a paper-based and computer-based test.
 Passing this test will qualify the student for an official New Mexico HSE credential.
-Please note: the program is working on offering the HiSET exam online.

 Tutoring